xmpuspus/ECG/README.md

-# ecg_research
+# ECG Research

+### Description

+ Automated detection of various cardiovascular diseases and sleep apnea using a single-lead electrocardiogram

 This repository contains the works and research done to develop tools to compute some of the physiological features that could be derived from the electrocardiogram (ECG) signal.

-# $ {1:ECG Research}

- Automated detection of various cardiovascular diseases and sleep apnea using a single-lead electrocardiogram

 ### Setup